-This year has been “unprecedented”, “unusual” and “challenging” for all, and now to top it all off, for the Class of 2021, more common than ever before, is the dreaded WAITLIST!
+You were hoping for acceptances and prepared for rejections, but what you were not ready for was the limbo and purgatory of “the waitlist.”
 Thanks to the waitlist, as of now, Senior Spring may not be what you had envisioned.
 With all of the uncertainty you have had to deal with, your college acceptances gave you something wonderful to look forward to: the culmination of your hard work and the grand finale to your childhood and high school career.
 You are going to college and finally you get to decide where.
-You were hoping for acceptances and prepared for rejections, but what you were not ready for was the limbo and purgatory of “the waitlist.”

 What is the waitlist?

 Being offered a spot on the waitlist means that you are qualified and that the college may consider you for admission before the fall in the event that they need more members for their freshman class.
 Once you have received notification from admissions that you have been waitlisted, in order to officially stay on the waitlist, you must let admissions know that you would like to accept their waitlist offer.
 According to NACAC (National Association for College Admissions Counseling), approximately 50% of students who are offered waitlist positions choose to remain on the waitlist.
 And of those 50%, historically, approximately 20% will ultimately be offered admission from the waitlist.
 And the more selective a school is, the lower that rate usually is.
 Not great odds, but not impossible.
-But of course in 2021, historical data, and what has happened in the past, is pretty much out the window.
 Like everything else these days, we will just have to wait and see.

 The waitlist is not an actual list, in that, typically, it is not ranked.
 Rather, members of the waitlist are there to help balance the diversity, demographics, and institutional needs for the freshman class.
 For example, if fewer students from the Northeast than are expected accept the regular decision admission offers of a particular college, then the college will likely take more Northeastern students from the waitlist.
 Or conversely, if many humanities majors accept their admission offers from a college, then that college will likely be looking to pull STEM majors from the waitlist.